FreeDiscovery/FreeDiscovery/doc/user_manual/document_similarity.rst

 Document similarity
 -------------------

 A number of algorithms in FreeDiscovery require computing similarity between documents, including Nearest Neighbors categorization, search and clustering.
-Four metrics (``cosine``, ``jaccard``, ``cosine_norm``, ``jaccard_norm``) are supported to compute the document similarity scores, specified by the `nn_metric` or `metric` input parameters.
+FreeDiscovery supports the two following metrics (``cosine``, ``jaccard``) to compute the document similarity scores, specified by the `metric` input parameters.
 To illustrate the difference between these metrics on a more practical example, we can consider two documents,

 - document ``A`` consisting of words ``"legal documents prodedure case"``
 - document ``B`` consisting of words ``"legal documents"``